-8.9 The Buyer is always fully liable towards Duif for discharge of customs and transit documents, including but not limited to T1 and T2 documents.
+8.8 The Buyer is always fully responsible towards Duif for payment of customs and transit documents, including but not limited to T1 and T2 documents.

-8.10 Immediately on request, the Buyer will provide Duif with sufficient security for the consequences of possible non-discharge of the forementioned documents, such as owing import duties and VAT, fines and interest.
+8.9 Immediately on request, the Buyer will provide Duif with sufficient security for the consequences of possible non-payment of the aforementioned documents, such as owing import duties and VAT, fines and interest.

-8.11 The exclusions or limitations for the liability as included in these terms and conditions do not apply in so far as the loss is the result of wilful default or gross negligence by Duif or its managing employees.
+8.10 The exclusions or limitations for the liability as included in these terms and conditions do not apply in so far as the loss is the result of intent or gross negligence by Duif or its managing employees.

-8.13 In the case of force majeure (not being a breach attributable to Duif in the performance of its obligations), Duif's delivery obligation will be suspended for the duration of the situation of force majeure.
+8.12 In the case of force majeure, being a non-attributable breach by Duif in the performance of its obligations, Duif's delivery obligation will be suspended for the duration of the situation of force majeure.

-8.14 Force majeure includes in any case, but is not limited to, war, war damage, civil war, mobilisation, riots, wilful damage, fire, water damage, flooding, strikes, factory occupation, lockout, import or export impediments, government measures, defects to machines, disruptions in the supply of energy, non-timely delivery of the Products sold, raw materials or auxiliary materials required for that purpose, whether affecting Duif's business or that of the third parties who are directly or indirectly involved in supplying Duif with the Products and/or the required materials and or raw materials, as well as in storage or during transport, under their own management or otherwise, and furthermore all other circumstances independent of Duif's control, even if these were already foreseeable when the Agreement was concluded.
+8.13 Force majeure includes in any case, but is not limited to, war, war damage, civil war, mobilisation, riots, wilful damage, fire, water damage, flooding, natural disasters, epidemics, pandemics, strikes, factory occupation, lockout, import or export impediments, government measures (including but not limited to sanctions and anti-corruption measures), defects to machines, disruptions in the supply of energy, non-timely delivery of the sold Products by Duif's supplier, raw materials or auxiliary materials required for that purpose, all of the foregoing both in Duif's business as at the third parties that are directly or indirectly involved in supplying Duif with the Products and/or the required materials and or raw materials, as well as in storage or during transport, under their own management or otherwise, and furthermore all other circumstances independent of Duif's control, even if these were already foreseeable when the agreement was concluded.

-8.15 If the performance of the Agreement has become impossible due to the circumstances referred to in Article 8.11 for a period of more than fourteen (14) days, each party has the right to dissolve the Agreement without judicial intervention by means of an express written notification.
+8.14 If the performance of the Agreement has become impossible due to the circumstances referred to in Article 8.13 for a period of more than fourteen (14) days, each party has the right to dissolve the Agreement without judicial intervention by means of an express and written notification.

-8.17 If one of the circumstances referred to in Article 8.11 occurs and Duif has already complied with part of its obligations, or if it can comply with only part of its obligations, it is entitled to separately invoice the part already delivered or the part that can be delivered, and the Buyer is obliged to pay this invoice as if it were a separate contract.
+8.16 If one of the circumstances referred to in Article 8.14 occurs and Duif has already complied with part of its obligations, or if it can only comply with part of its obligations, it is entitled to separately invoice the already delivered part of the Products or the part of the Products that can be delivered and the Buyer is obliged to pay this invoice as if it were a separate contract.

-9.2 The Buyer undertakes to keep separate the Products to which the retention of title is attached and make them available to Duif immediately on request and, if this situation arises, states that it will provide an irrevocable authorisation to Duif or the person(s) to be designated by Duif to access the place at which those Products are located in order to retake those Products and to store them in warehouses at the discretion of Duif.
+9.2 The Buyer undertakes to make the Products to which the retention of title is attached available to Duif immediately on request and, if this situation arises, states that it will provide an irrevocable authorisation to Duif or the person(s) to be designated by Duif to access the place at which those Products are located in order to repossess those Products and to store them in warehouses at the discretion of Duif.

 9.3 In accordance with the provisions of Article 9.1, Duif will provide the Buyer with the ownership of the goods referred to when the Buyer has complied with all its obligations.
 To ensure payment of everything the Buyer owes at any moment, Duif will have a right of retention and right of pledge on all goods of the Buyer that Duif has or will have in its custody at any time, inter alia in accordance with the provisions of Article 9.2.

-9.4 The Products are always subject to property-law rules with regard to the retention of title of the country in which they are located.
-If this is possible for the law in question, the following will apply in addition to the provisions under paragraphs 1 through 3:
+9.4 The Products are always subject to property-law rules with regard to the retention of title in the country in which they are located.
+If this is possible for the law in question, the following will apply in addition to the provisions under paragraphs 1 through 3 of this Article 9:

 a) In the case of a breach of contract by the Buyer, Duif will have the right to take the delivered Products, as well as the accompanying packaging and transport materials, and to make use of them as it sees fit.
 If prescribed by law, this implies the dissolution of the agreement in question.